-BtS’s strategic approach to their work in the South Hebron Hills (SHH) has been developed throughout a decade of work in the region and intensive collaboration with residents and community leaders from the SHH.
-Over the past years, they have seen that their combined approach of educational work, advocacy efforts, pressure in the media and field work has been an effective way of contributing towards the protection of Palestinian villages in Area C.
+BtS’s strategic approach to its work in the South Hebron Hills (SHH) has been developed over a decade of work in the region and has included intensive collaboration with local residents and community leaders.
+Over the past years, BtS have seen that its combined approach to educational work, advocacy efforts, media pressure, and field work has been an effective way of contributing towards the protection of Palestinian villages in Area C.

-As the process of dispossession accelerates at an alarming pace, further strategic efforts will be needed to mobilize the Israeli public and the international community to protect the Human rights of SHH communities and block the process of annexation.
+As the process of dispossession accelerates at an alarming pace, further strategic efforts will be needed to mobilize the Israeli public and international community to protect the human rights of SHH communities and block the process of annexation.

 The organization will do this through:

-Field Work: Protective presence and solidarity efforts minimize the risk of violence to Palestinians.
-The organization partners with the grassroots organizations who take part in accompanying Palestinian residents in their villages and to their fields to ensure their ongoing access to their lands.
-Through these efforts, advocates are also able to document incidents of state and settler violence towards SHH communities.
+Fieldwork: Protective presence and solidarity efforts minimize the risk of violence to Palestinians.
+The organization partners with grassroots organizations who accompany Palestinian residents in their villages and as they travel to their fields to ensure their ongoing access to their lands.
+Through these efforts, advocates are also able to document incidents of state and settler violence toward Palestinian communities in the SHH.
 This documentation can then be shared with journalists to contribute to coverage of events in the SHH.

-Educational work – The organization is holding lectures and tours for Israeli and international audiences including university-aged students, civil society actors and activists.
-The guided tour to the SHH includes a visit to the Palestinian villages and rural areas in Area C, and focuses on the complementary mechanisms of Israeli settlement and military activity in restricting the lives of Palestinian residents of Area C, particularly in the SHH.
+Educational work – The organization holds lectures and tours for Israeli and international audiences, comprised university students, civil society actors, and activists.
+The guided tour to the SHH includes a visit to Palestinian villages and rural areas in Area C, which focuses on the complementary mechanisms of Israeli settlement and military activity in restricting the lives of Palestinian residents of Area C, particularly in the SHH.

-Advocacy efforts: The organization is bringing Israeli and international audiences to the region on information tours to the SHH to educate and create connections between the communities at risk and duty bearers.
-Their tours to the SHH have introduced politicians, diplomats, civil society leaders and journalists to the reality on the ground, and have raised awareness of the SHH among decision-makers in Israel and around the world.
-Additionally, they are updating stakeholders on events in the SHH through briefings, position papers, and regular updates to their mailing list of 2,000 political contacts.
+Advocacy: The organization brings Israeli and international audiences on informational tours to the SHH, which aims to educate and create connections between the communities at risk and duty bearers.
+These tours to the SHH have introduced politicians, diplomats, civil society leaders, as well as journalists to the reality on the ground and have raised awareness of the situation in the SHH among decision-makers in Israel and around the world.
+Additionally, the organization updates stakeholders on events in the SHH through briefings, position papers, and regular updates to a mailing list of 2,000 political contacts.

-Media: the organization maintains close collaboration with journalists to increase coverage of the SHH and Area C in both Israeli and international media outlets.
-This includes bringing journalists on direct-encounter tours to the region and providing background information and interviews for articles being published.
+Media: The organization maintains close collaboration with journalists to increase coverage of the SHH and Area C in both Israeli and international media.
+This includes bringing journalists on direct-encounter tours to the region as well as providing background information and interviews for articles.

-The organization is currently in need of additional funding to support their project in the SHH following the exit of a significant donor from the region at the end of 2023.
-These efforts will become more important in the year to come than ever before, as state policy and settler attacks place the Palestinian population of the SHH at high risk of being violently displaced from their homes and Israel continues to implement annexation at an unprecedented pace.
+The organization currently needs additional funding to support its project in the SHH following the exit of a significant donor from the region at the end of 2023.
+In the upcoming year, these efforts will become more important than ever, as Israeli government policy and settler attacks place the Palestinian population in the SHH at high risk of being violently displaced from their homes, as Israel continues to implement annexation at an unprecedented rate.

-The grant for Breaking the Silence that we are submitting for approval as part of the new program includes ongoing support for the organization’s work, which will help it handle the numerous testimonies from soldiers who served in the Gaza war, as well as other needs generated by the organization’s additional strategies, such as expanding educational activities and supporting the project in the SHH.
-The organization will coordinate and cooperate with other organizations active in the are, for whom we also recommend approving grants, to increase their effectiveness and impact in curbing settler violence and annexation processes.
+The grant for Breaking the Silence that we are submitting for approval as part of the new program includes ongoing support for the organization’s work.
+This will help it handle the numerous testimonies from soldiers who served in the Gaza war and other needs generated by the organization’s additional strategies.
+This will include expanding educational activities and supporting the project in the SHH.
+The organization will coordinate and cooperate with other organizations active in the area, for whom we also recommend approving grants in order to increase their effectiveness and impact in curbing settler violence and annexation processes.